sfalaleeva/ValleyBike/readMe.txt

 	3. Have Select Archive File marked and click finish

 Currently, everything is run in Eclipse and its console.
+Have Junit installed and working in order to get no errors

+Our main class is the ValleyBikeSim.

+We have 2 accounts already accessible on start-up:
+1. Admin, who is able to access more/do different things than a user.
+	- To login as admin:
+		- select login option from main menu
+		- type "admin" when prompted for email.
+2. fakeUser, a sample user account
+	- To login as fakeUser:
+		- select login from main menu
+		- eneter "sarah@gmail.com" when prompted for email
+		- enter "Pwd123" when prompted for password

 Coding References:
 https://stackoverflow.com/questions/8204680/java-regex-email